dscripka/openWakeWord/docs/custom_verifier_models.md

     - The capacity of the verifier model is small, it's not advised to train on a large number of positive examples or for more than a few speakers

 - Negative data collection
-    - Collect a minimum of ~10 seconds of speech from each target speaker that does not contain the wakword, trying to include as much variation as possible in the speech
+    - Collect a minimum of ~10 seconds of speech from each target speaker that does not contain the wakeword, trying to include as much variation as possible in the speech
-    - Optionally, collect ~5 seconds clips of typical background audio in the deployment evironment or use previously collected examples of false activations (this is one of the most effective ways to reduce false activations)
+    - Optionally, collect ~5 seconds clips of typical background audio in the deployment environment or use previously collected examples of false activations (this is one of the most effective ways to reduce false activations)
     - The capacity of the verifier model is small, it's not advised to train on a very large number of negative examples as the verifier model should be focused just on the deployment environment and user(s)

 After collected the positive and negative examples, a custom verifier model can be trained with the `openwakeword.train_custom_verifier` function: